Explore health content from A to Z.

 This tests uses x-ray pictures used to find tumors in the breast and determine malignancy.

-The radiologist will also use a CT scan when performing a myelogram.
+The radiologist will also use a CT scan when doing a myelogram.
 A CT or CAT scan is a diagnostic imaging procedure using a combination of X-rays and computer technology to produce horizontal, or axial, images of the body.
 These images, called slices, show detailed images of the spinal canal.
 CT scans provide more detail than standard X-rays.

 The spinal column is made up of 33 vertebrae that are separated by spongy disks and classified into distinct areas.